mehdi-fathi/eloquent-filter/README.md

 ### A simple implementation with Eloquent Filter

-Eloquent Filter can help you to fix that ``problem.
+Eloquent Filter can help you to manage these features.
 Just you will set query string to work with that.
 It would make your own query automatically and systematically while you can control them.

-Right After installing Eloquent Filter, the request URI would be like this:
+Right after installing Eloquent Filter, the request URI would be like this:

     /users/list?age_more_than[operator]=>&age[value]=35&gender=male&created_at[operator]==>&created_at[value]=25-09-2019